Japan ruling bloc sweeps Tokyo poll, on track for upper house win

-Surveys of voter preferences for the upper house vote show the LDP has a hefty lead over the demoralised opposition.
-A Kyodo survey on the weekend showed 28.8 percent plan to vote for the LDP against 8.2 percent for the Democratic Party.
+Surveys of voter preferences for the upper house vote show the LDP has a hefty lead over the demoralized opposition.

-Abe's support rates slipped a bit to 65.6 percent in the Kyodo poll, in line with recent declines that mirror a fall in Tokyo share prices reflecting concern over whether his "Abenomics" policy prescription to end stagnation will succeed.
+Abe's support rates slipped marginally to 66 percent in the Nikkei poll, in line with recent declines that mirror a fall in Tokyo share prices reflecting concern over whether his "Abenomics" policy prescription to end stagnation will succeed.

-Financial markets applauded the first two "Arrows" in Abe's policy quiver - hyper-easy monetary policy and big spending - but have grown skeptical about whether he means to follow through on pledges of structural reforms including deregulation.
+Financial markets applauded the first two "Arrows" in Abe's policy quiver but have grown skeptical about whether he means to keep pledges of structural reforms including deregulation.

-Steep falls in share prices or verbal gaffes by Abe or his aides could erode support ahead of the national vote, although analysts say it would be almost impossible for the ruling bloc to lose given that the opposition is badly divided and unpopular after three years of what critics see as ineffectual DPJ rule.
+Steep falls in share prices or verbal gaffes by Abe could erode support ahead of the national vote.
+Even so, analysts say it would be almost impossible for the ruling bloc to lose.

 (Reporting by Linda Sieg; Editing by Stephen Coates)

 Our day's top images, in-depth photo essays and offbeat slices of life.
 See the best of Reuters photography.
 See more